Marcussacapuces91/CPM-Emulator/README.md

 Create dir /A, /B, _etc._ as you need.
 They will simulate local CP/M disks.
 Only files with 8+3 filename will be seenable.
 Try `DIR a:`.

+You may also use [GlassTTY: TrueType VT220 font](https://github.com/svofski/glasstty).

 ## Usage example

 ### Start emulator & load CP/M (as default)